Adaptive wireless power transfer in mobile Ad Hoc networks: Adaptive algorithms and experimental evaluation

 Due to its definition, MWA guarantees for a long period of time a stable number of working agents (as well as agents with adequate energy).
 However, MCER seems to outperform the other two algorithms in terms of the total number of charges and the charging frequency of the agents.
-Essentially, MWA and MCER work in exactly opposite ways, while LdMax lies somewhere in-between of these two, due to its randomized nature.
+Essentially, MWA and MCER work in exactly opposite ways, while LdMax lies somewhere in-between of these two, due to its randomized nature. \footnote{We should remark that we compare our three adaptive algorithms only to each other, as well as to the fixed max range algorithm, and not with the actual optimal solution.
+Unfortunately, for our simulation setup, where the charge range can take values in the continuous interval $[1,5]$, the space of possible charging range sequences, over which we need to search in order to compute the optimal one, is extremely huge and requires the solution to instances of intractable problems; this would be true even if we considered much simpler setups (like restricting the charging range to take only two possible values).}

-To interpret this data, we will briefly analyze how MWA and MCER respond to the behavior of the agents by inspecting Figure~\ref{fig:adaptive-a} which displays the evolution of the charging range over time depending on the algorithm.
+To interpret this data, we will briefly analyze how MWA and MCER respond to the behavior of the agents by inspecting Figure~\ref{fig:adaptive-range} which displays the evolution of the charging range over time depending on the algorithm.
 During the early rounds of the simulation, most of the agents are considered working since they are initially fully charged.
-Therefore, the requirement of maintaining $15$ working agents is trivially satisfied and MWA starts by having the minimum possible range, so that it stores energy for future use (see Figure~\ref{fig:adaptive-b}).
+Therefore, the requirement of maintaining $15$ working agents is trivially satisfied and MWA starts by having the minimum possible range, so that it stores energy for future use (see Figure~\ref{fig:adaptive-ch-energy}).
 In contrast, MCER chooses a higher range in order to perform more charges while giving away little energy; since the agents already have energy, they request only a small amount of energy when they get in range, which means that the cost (in energy) per charge is quite small.
 However, as the time progresses, the energy levels of the agents gradually get lower, there are less working agents, and when an agent gets in range requests for more energy.
 As a result, MWA is forced to increase the range in order to keep satisfying the requirement of maintaining $15$ working agents, while MCER decreases its range as the cost per charge has increased substantially.